ElizabethBrooks/DaphniaGenomics_MultiGenome/LOGS.md

 qsub star_align_SRA_RNA.sh EGAPx_v0.3.2/D_sinensis/inputs_WSL_NCBI_clean_noAA.txt

-Your job 1123750 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123751 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123753 ("align_SRA_RNA_jobOutput") has been submitted Your job 1123755 ("align_SRA_RNA_jobOutput") has been submitted
+Your job 1123750 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR17311954_2.fastqAligned.sortedByCoord.out.bam": No such file or directory Your job 1123751 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR15012076_2.fastqAligned.sortedByCoord.out.bam": No such file or directory Your job 1123753 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR10389294_2.fastqAligned.sortedByCoord.out.bam": No such file or directory Your job 1123755 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR10389294_2.fastqAligned.sortedByCoord.out.bam": No such file or directory

 #### align RNA